How Are Agave Straws Made?

 What Are Agave Straws Made Of?

-Agave straws are made from Forest Stewardship Council (FCS)-certified plant waste fibers and recycled plastics.
+Agave straws are made from Forest Stewardship Council (FSC)-certified plant waste fibers and recycled plastics.
 There are usually different categories of agave fiber straw, including compostable, recycled, or pure plastic recycled.
 What sets these straws apart is the base polymer or resin used to make them.

 The Agave Straw Manufacturing Process

-Generally, agave straws are sourced as a by-product from tequila and mezcal production.
+Generally, agave straws are sourced as a by-product of tequila and mezcal production.
 After being harvested to make tequila, agave plants leave behind fibers called bagasse, which can be repurposed to create agave straws.
 Transforming agro-industrial waste into a useful material involves a meticulous manufacturing process.

 How Greenprint Agave Straws Are Made